Zillow Data

 as below.

-After clicking “Parse Group,” you’ll go to another page where you can download the Zillow search results as a CSV file.
-It should be the first result - just click “Download CSV” and you’ll have the data as a CSV file you can then open in Excel for detailed analysis.
+After clicking “Parse Group” you can download the Zillow search results as a CSV file.
+It should be the first result - just click “Download CSV” and you’ll have the data as a CSV file you can then open in Excel or any spreadsheet program for detailed analysis.

 You’ll get back a row for each listing.
-Be sure to check for duplicates - you will most likely want to de-duplicate by theĀ detailUrl
+Be sure to check for duplicates as you will most likely want to de-duplicate by theĀ detailUrl

 buildingId